microsoft/vscode-cpptools/Extension/readme.developer.md

 ## Capturing sanitizer diagnostics from the language server

-When you run a sanitizer build of the language server (a `-tsan`/`-asan`/`-ubsan` CMake preset that enables ThreadSanitizer, AddressSanitizer, or UndefinedBehaviorSanitizer), the sanitizer prints its reports to `stderr`.
+When you run a sanitizer build of the language server (a `-tsan` or `-asan-ubsan` CMake preset -- ThreadSanitizer, or AddressSanitizer + UndefinedBehaviorSanitizer combined; on Windows use `windows-x64-asan`, ASan only), the sanitizer prints its reports to `stderr`.
 Because the extension talks to the language server over `stdio`, those reports are easy to miss, and the exit-time backtrace you see in a crash log only shows the sanitizer shutting down -- not the actual report.